-'''

 @Logger("categoryName")

-'''

 Specifies that a component field is to be injected with an instance of org.jboss.seam.log.Log.
+For entity beans, the field must be declared as static.

 • value - specifies the name of the log category.
 Default to the name of the component class.